 About Delphinium Bellamosum

-Bellamosum's graceful habit and exciting color is eye-catching.
+Bellamosum's graceful habit and the exciting color is eye-catching.
 Like the Belladonna they are easy to grow and adaptable to most climates.
 Delphinium Bellamosum flourishes in less than optimal conditions producing single blooms clustered on strong stalks of 3 ft. without the spires you see on other delphiniums.
 They are the first delphiniums to bloom in our garden and repeat themselves during the season.

 Exposure: Part Shade - Sun